sorki/sidc/README.rst

  -c config_file   Run with a specified config file.
 By default, sidc looks
                   for /etc/sidc.conf

+ -p pid_file   Override default PID file location which is /var/run/sidc.pid.
+        Pid file is created everytime this process becomes a daemon.
+Creation is skipped if file is not writable.

 4 Miscellaneous notes
 ----------------------
 - sidc will set the soundcard to the nearest available sample rate to that